barseghyanartur/django-dash/README.rst

 - Django 1.5.+
 - Python 2.6.8+, 2.7.+, 3.3.+

+Core and plugins that don't rely on third-party Django apps seem to work well with Django 1.6 (Selenium tests pass), although Django 1.6 is not yet proclaimed to be flawlessly supported by Dash.

 Key concepts
 ===============================================
 - Each layout (theme) consist of placeholders.
 Each plugin widget has its' own specific HTML/JavaScript/CSS.